gunn4r/vscode-changesets/README.md

 4. **Limit Scope**: If possible, create API keys with minimal required permissions

 #### What We Do to Protect You:
-- API keys are stored encrypted in VSCode's secure storage
+- API keys are stored encrypted in VSCode's / Cursor's secure storage
 - Keys are automatically cleared if they become invalid
 - All API requests include a user agent for tracking
 - No API keys are logged or stored in plain text